wp-plugins/acurax-social-media-widget/readme.txt

 == Frequently Asked Questions ==

-= How can i hide an icon? =
+= How can i hide a social media icon? =

 To hide an icon, Just dont give any value for that button link.. it will automatically gets hiden.

-= How can i use the social media widget? =
+= How can i use the social media icon widget? =

 Plugin Support Social Media Widget, You can have **many number of widgets where on each social media widget you can configure the Social Media Icons size and Icon Design/Style**.